fchwallet/freedrive/README.md

 # Freedrive Protocol
 Layer II Protocol, Safety & Simple base on original  [SLP.](https://github.com/simpleledger/slp-specifications)
 Freedrive operate on non-standard UTXOs,which can include any state of your services.
+Own your own data.
 ## Transaction struture

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.